GluuFederation/docs-gg-prod/docs/source/installation.md

 !!!
 Important
     Before start setup, stop your all services which run on ports 443, 8443, 1338, 8000 and 8001.

+!!!
+Note
+    During setup, we are register your metrics endpoint at Gluu license server.
+GG configure below some things.

+      - Kong Service object with `name: gluu-org-metrics-service` and url `url: http://localhost:8001`
+      - Kong Route object with `methods: GET`, `paths: /gluu-metrics`, `strip_path: false` and `service: above_service_id`.
+      - Kong IP Restriction plugin so that this endpoint only accessible to Gluu license server.
+      - Configure Gluu `gluu-metrics` plugin globally.
+      - Register customer at Gluu license server `license.gluu.org`.

 ```
  # cd /opt/gluu-gateway/setup
  # python setup-gluu-gateway.py